runjtu/awesome-and-novel-works-in-slam/README.md

 * **BlockMap**: "Block-Map-Based Localization in Large-Scale Environment", *IEEE International Conference on Robotics and Automation 2024*.  [[Paper](https://arxiv.org/pdf/2404.18192)] [[Code](https://github.com/YixFeng/Block-Map-Based-Localization)]

+* **SLIM**: "SLIM: Scalable and Lightweight LiDAR Mapping in Urban Environments", *arxiv maybe tro 2024*.  [[Paper](https://arxiv.org/pdf/2409.08681)] [[Code](https://github.com/HKUST-Aerial-Robotics/SLIM)]

-   Follow [[Ji Zhang](https://github.com/jizhang-cmu)] for more information on multi-session mapping, I will do supplement when I have time.
+   Follow [[Ji Zhang](https://github.com/jizhang-cmu)] for more information on Robust Navigation, I will do supplement when I have time.

    Follow [[Xiang Gao](https://github.com/gaoxiang12)] for more information on SLAM, I will do supplement when I have time.

    Follow [[Tong Qin](https://github.com/qintonguav)] for more information on V-SLAM, I will do supplement when I have time.

-   Follow [[Gisbi Kim](https://github.com/gisbi-kim/lt-mapper)] for more information on map maintaining, I will do supplement when I have time.
+   Follow [[Gisbi Kim](https://github.com/gisbi-kim/lt-mapper)] for more information on Map Maintaining, I will do supplement when I have time.

    Follow [[Kin Zhang](https://github.com/Kin-Zhang)] for more information on Dynamic Objects Removing, I will do supplement when I have time.

+   Follow [[Zhijian Qiao](https://github.com/qiaozhijian)] for more information on Multi-Session Mapping, I will do supplement when I have time.

+   Follow [[koide](https://github.com/koide3)] for more information on Life-Long LiDAR Mapping, I will do supplement when I have time.

 ----